Rendezvous hashing: Implementation

 Implementation is straightforward once a hash function $h(\cdot)$ is chosen (the original work on the HRW method makes a hash function recommendation).
 Each client only needs to compute a hash value for each of the $n$ sites, and then pick the largest.
 This algorithm runs in $O(n)$ time.
 If the hash function is efficient, the $O(n)$ running time is not a problem unless $n$ is very large.
+A logarithmic transformation of the uniform score (unit interval) is applied, when multiplied by the node weights the probability of a node winning is proportional to its weight relative to the total weight of all nodes.
+Note the magnitude of the scores vary greatly but the probabilities remain constant.

 Weighted rendezvous hash

 Python code implementing a weighted rendezvous hash: